Find out about events for postgraduates and how to stay up-to-date with what's on.

 The School of Graduate Studies (SGS) Research Showcase is a celebration of postgraduate research from the University's exceptional doctoral candidates and masters research students.
-Participants can submit to any (or all) of three categories: Academic Posters, Research Images or Creative Items, or simply explore the work at the Showcase exhibition.
+Participants can submit to any (or all) of three categories: Academic Posters, Research Images or Creative Items, or simply the work at the Showcase exhibition.

 Find out more about the SGS Research Showcase.

-Joining the Postgraduate Students Association (PGSA) connects you with your peers and enables you to have a say in how the University is run.
+Joining the Postgraduate Students Association (PGSA) connects you with your peers and enables you to have a say in how the University runs.
 You could represent your community on a range of University committees, participate in exciting postgraduate events and - as a committee member - develop vital transferrable skills.

 Find out more online at Postgraduate Student Association.